Malaga 3-2 Real Madrid: Casillas dropped as beleaguered Blancos succumb to Santa Cruz double

 By Keeghann Sinanan

-Roque Santa Cruz was the match winner off the bench for the home side, scoring twice in the second half to heap more pressure on Jose Mourinho, who now sees his team fall 16 points behind league leader Barcelona.
+Roque Santa Cruz was the match-winner off the bench for the home side, scoring twice in the second half to heap more pressure on Jose Mourinho, who now sees his team fall 16 points behind league leaders Barcelona.